Ditectrev/Automation-Tools-for-Courses/Test_README.md

 - [ ] Yes.
 - [x] No.

 ### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No .
-NOTE: Each correct selection is worth one point

-### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.
 Hot Area: To implement an Azure Multi-Factor Authentication (MFA) solution, you must deploy a federation solution or sync on-premises identities to the cloud

 - [ ] Yes.